JonasNauerz/JonasNauerz_website/content/publication/MT/index.md

 ---
-title: "Employment during Retirement? - Simulating a Pension Reform in a Life Cycle Model for Germany"
+title: "Employment during Retirement?
+Simulating a Pension Reform in a Life-Cycle Model for Germany"

 date: 2018-05-15